hzhang54/learning-management-hui/client/README.md

 we will use CoursePreview component to fill out the checkout detail.
 Create CoursePreview.tsx in components directory.
 Start with rafce.

 This finishes the checkout details page.

+In case 2 of the (nondashboard)/checkout/page.tsx, we pass in PaymentPage component, and create a file in (nondashboard)/checkout/payment/index.tsx, rafce, call it PaymentPageContent.

+In the same directory, create another file StripeProvider.tsx and wrap the payment page content with StripeProvider inside the PaymentPage.

+StripeProvider starts with rafce.
+Once we follow the stripe spec to set up provider, we come back to index.tsx and define the payment page content.

+with form handling button onclicking functions commented out, we can check out how the step 2 payment page styling look like on the front end.
+Note here, the credit info are handled here, instead on stripe payment page.

+The payment links are based on what you have on the stripe dashboard.

+Handle transaction will involving creating transaction, course enrollment, course progress etc. So we need to go to backend first and set that up before we create handle submit.

+go back to transactionControllers in the backend.
+Copy createStripePaymentIntent() and leave only the try catch blocks to get start with, and rename it to createTransaction and go from there.

+with createTrasaction in the controller, we got to transactionRoutes.ts and add the post router, with route "/".

+Then go to api on the front end, and set a endpoint in our api redux toolkit query create transaction.

+now go to app/(nondashboard)/checkout/payment/index.tsx to import the cerateTransaction function from the api, and use that to implement handleSubmit, which is what happens when we submit the payment info form.

+We can test out the payment using strike fake credit card number and check in noSQL Workbench and see in the transaction table a record created today.

+next we work on the completion page.

+create completion/index.tsx in app/(nondashboard)/checkout
+This is the component we include in the check wizard in app/(nondashboard)/checkout/page.tsx